SECTION 8: BUYING A FOREIGN FREEHOLD CONDOMINIUM IN PHUKET

 But the Land Department’s interpretation of inheritance law under the CCC is not yet backed by sufficient case law for an heir to be 100% certain of receiving permanent ownership rights.
 One of the five requirements for condo ownership stipulated by the Condominium Act is a Foreign Exchange Transaction Form (FETF) issued in the name of the condo owner.

-One way to make any future inheritance easier is for the buyer to have their overseas bank put multiple names on the telegraphic transfer instruction when wiring the money to Thailand for the property purchase.
+One way to make any future inheritance easier is for the buyer to have their overseas bank put multiple names on the telegraphic transfer instruction when wiring the money to Phuket for the property purchase.
 The Thai receiving bank will then be able to list all of those names on the FETF.

-The names on the FETF must then be recorded as co-owners of the condo, which secures inheritance in the event of the death of the principle buyer of the property.
+The names on the FETF must then be recorded as co-owners of the condo, which secures inheritance in the event of the death of the principal buyer of the property.
 (Making an offshore company the registered owner of the property is another way to ensure an easier succession, as the FETF will be in the company name.)

 However, if a strict interpretation of the Condominium Act is applied to an inheritance— rather than the more favourable CCC interpretation — things get a little more complicated.
 Anyone who inherits a property (should they choose to keep it) may be required to transfer into Thailand the amount necessary to buy the unit.
 It may sound counter intuitive, but it is possible that someone must effectively buy the very condo they have just inherited.
-FETF requirements will be discussed in greater depth, but for more information about the five requirements (or “Doors”) to foreign ownership of a condo in Thailand see below from Sam Fauma of ILO.
+FETF requirements will be discussed in greater depth, but for more information about the five requirements (or “Doors”) to foreign ownership of a condo in Phuket see below from Sam Fauma of ILO.

 If you are seriously thinking of buying a condominium in Phuket, then you may want to read our comprehensive guide on how to do things correctly and what to expect throughout the entire process:

-sam-faumaWHAT SAM SAYS ABOUT “THE FIVE DOORS”
+WHAT SAM SAYS ABOUT “THE FIVE DOORS”

-Section 19 An alien person or a juristic person deemed alien by law may have an ownership in a unit if it satisfies the following conditions:
+Section 19: An alien person or a juristic person deemed alien by law may have an ownership in a unit if it satisfies the following conditions:

-1. The person obtains a residence permit in accordance with immigration law;
+1: The person obtains a residence permit in accordance with immigration law;

-2. The person obtains a permit to enter the country in accordance with the law on investment promotion;
+2: The person obtains a permit to enter the country in accordance with the law on investment promotion;

-3. The person is a juristic person under section 97 and section 98 of the Land Code, registered as a juristic person under Thai law.
+3: The person is a juristic person under section 97 and section 98 of the Land Code, registered as a juristic person under Thai law.

-Number 5 is obviously the FETF, which is the most common “door” foreigners use to buy a condo, but satisfying any one of the five is enough to qualify for freehold foreign ownership of a condominium in Thailand.
+Number 5 is obviously the FETF, which is the most common “door” foreigners use to buy a condo, but satisfying any one of the five is enough to qualify for freehold foreign ownership of a condominium in Phuket.

-A British Virgin Islands (BVI) Company
+Using a British Virgin Islands (BVI) Company to Purchase a Property in Phuket

-For any foreigner concerned with succession planning, it may be worthwhile buying a condominium through an offshore company.
+For any foreigner concerned with succession planning, it may be worthwhile buying a condominium (or villa) through an offshore company.
 This could be a company registered in the Seychelles, Mauritius, Turks and Caicos or other offshore jurisdiction, but BVI companies are generally preferred as property holding companies because they are one of the most established offshore centres, and have competitive annual running costs.

 Through a BVI company, the foreigner can control the ownership of the condo by controlling the shareholding of the company.
 In addition, should they wish to sell the condo, they need only to sell the BVI company.
 By transferring the company share ownership, the new buyer owns the company and the condo, but this may not be cost effective with lower-priced condos.

 To begin with, establishing a BVI company costs a few thousand dollars.
 After that, the annual running costs are a little over $1,000 per year.
 For a $100,000 studio condo, this may be more than someone is willing to pay.
-For an $800,000 sea view penthouse, however, it may be a no-brainer.
+For an $800,000 sea view Phuket penthouse, however, it may be a no-brainer.

 There is also the question of what corporate ownership entails under Thai law.
 If an offshore company owns the property, there are potential tax consequences.
 Even though audited accounts are not a statutory requirement in the BVI, the company must file a balance sheet in Thailand detailing the rental income.
 Furthermore, if the foreign occupant is a director of the offshore company, their “free rent” is deemed to be a benefit in kind from the company.
 The individual must then pay income tax on the fair market value of the annual rent.